cnellington/MollyBloom/README.md

-# Molly Bloom, the trump card you never have to play
+# Bad at poker?
+Ask Molly for a helping hand.